rlbaiman/Utils/README.md

 # Utils

-Common and general functions for use in spatial data analysis, particularly for atmospheric research.
+* Common and general functions for use in spatial data analysis, particularly for atmospheric research.

+* Examples code for collaboration